xdefago/ScalaNeko/docs/install/index.md

 version := "1.0"

-scalaVersion := "2.11.8"
+scalaVersion := "2.12.11"

-resolvers += "titech.c.coord" at "https://github.com/xdefago/sbt-repo/raw/master/"
+resolvers += "titech.c.coord" at "https://xdefago.github.io/ScalaNeko/sbt-repo/"

-libraryDependencies += "titech.c.coord" %% "scalaneko" % "0.18.0"
+libraryDependencies += "titech.c.coord" %% "scalaneko" % "0.21.0"
 ```

 3. Save the file

 4. Wait until a directory `src` appears in the project.
-Normally, this can take several minutes, as all libraries are being downloaded.
+Normally, this can take several minutes (don't despair...) until all libraries get downloaded.
 You can check the status bar at the bottom to see if IntelliJ is still working.
 Once it has finished, the directory `src` should finally appear.
 If it does not appear, then you can do the following:

-	1. Click on **SBT Console** (at bottom left)
+	1. Click on **sbt shell** (at bottom left)
 	2. In the SBT console window, click on the green triangle.
 	3. Wait for the console to start.
 	4. At the prompt, type `reload`